OhadLibai/Timely/backend/ml_engine/model-state-management.md

 ### The Single Prediction Workflow (What Happens in Real-Time)
 This is the flow that occurs every time a user requests a new predicted basket.

 Step 1: User Request.
 A user logs into the app and clicks the "Generate My Basket" button.
-This action sends a request to your backend, which then forwards it to the ML microservice.
+This action sends a request to our backend, which then forwards it to the ML microservice.

 Step 2: K-Nearest Neighbors (KNN) Search.
 The ML microservice takes the pre-computed vector for the requesting user (the "query" vector) and performs a KNN search against all the other pre-computed user vectors in memory to find the most similar users.
 This is a very fast operation because the heavy lifting of vector calculation has already been done.